FAQ

 Buying CORCs from our suppliers or partner marketplaces creates an economic driver to accelerate the development of the carbon removal ecosystem today.
 Carbon removal suppliers receive a new revenue stream, which allows them to invest in R&D, operations, and sales.
 CORC buyers neutralize their CO2 emissions and create carbon-neutral products and services for their customers.

 See an overview of carbon removal methods here.
-We used the following criteria:
+Our selection criteria include:

 CORCs are issued based on the production output from registered suppliers' production facilities.
 The number of credits issued to the project’s account in the Puro Registry is the number verified by the third-party auditor.
 To determine the number of certificates for a volume of production output we require: